How Old Is Your House? 11 Ways to Check Your Home’s Age

 • Review all the records: Ownership, county records, or historical data are great resources for uncovering the details of your home.

-• Look for structural clues: Flooring, nails, or wiring can point the way to the history of your home, or peeking inside your toilet tank can reveal the date details.
+• Look for structural clues: Flooring, nails, or wiring can point to your home’s history, or peeking inside your toilet tank can reveal the date details.

 • Get expert advice: A home inspector, librarian, or real estate expert can all give you clues about the history, architecture, and data to help you.